Distortion in the finite determination result for embeddings of locally finite metric spaces into Banach spaces: Acknowledgements

 \section{Acknowledgements}

-The second-named author gratefully acknowledges the support by National Science Foundation DMS-1201269 and by Summer Support of Research program of St. John's University during different stages of work on this paper.
+The second-named author gratefully acknowledges the support by National Science Foundation DMS-1201269 and DMS-1700176 and by Summer Support of Research program of St. John's University during different stages of work on this paper.

+We would like to thank the referee for careful reading of the paper and for suggesting improvements of our presentation.

 \end{large}

 {